-Day 2 – Sacred Heart Hospital and then ferry to Hilongos
+Day 2 – Sacred Heart Hospital & Ferry to Hilongos

-On Day 2, the NSVI team continued with vasectomies at Sacred Heart Hospital.
+On our second day, the NSVI team continued with vasectomies at Sacred Heart Hospital.
 The exchange of ideas was fantastic.

-In the late afternoon, the team took a ferry to the next city, Hilongos.
-The journey from Cebu to Hilongos crosses the Camotes Sea.
-Dr. Suarez told us stories of crossing this sea to visit his home island when he was in medical school years ago.
+In the late afternoon, the team took a ferry across the Camotes Sea to our next city, Hilongos.
+Dr. Suarez told us stories of crossing this sea to visit his home island when he attended medical school years ago.

-Day 3 – Vasectomies in Hilongos and then ferry back to Cebu
+Day 3 – Vasectomies in Hilongos & Ferry Back to Cebu

 By the time the sun rose, the ferry had safely delivered the team to the Hilongos port on the island of Leyte.

 Our amazing advance team of organizers had already hung banners in Hilongos announcing the free services.
-The physicians walk to clinic from the ferry in the gentle morning light.
-The city was just starting to wake up…
+The physicians walked from the ferry to the clinic in the gentle morning light, as the city was just starting to wake up.

-Day 4 – Sacred Heart Hospital and Cebu City Jail
+Day 4 – Sacred Heart Hospital & Cebu City Jail

-The NSVI team started Day 5 with lectures and discussions at Southwestern University in Cebu.
-Each year NSVI has enjoyed giving talks to the medical students at Southwestern University and the students have been cheerful and enthusiastic.
+The NSVI team started day five with lectures and discussions at Southwestern University in Cebu.
+Each year NSVI has enjoyed giving talks to the university’s medical students, who have always been cheerful and enthusiastic.

-Day 6 – a little rest on the Philippine Sea
+Day 6 – A Bit of Rest on the Philippine Sea

 On Sunday the operating rooms were closed, so the team took some needed rest by cruising around the Philippine Sea on a traditional dual-outrigger boat.

-Day 7 – Media Event and Vasectomies in Danao
+Day 7 – Media Event & Vasectomies in Danao

-On day 7 the team spread the message even further by visiting the ABS-CBN Broadcasting Company.
+On day seven, the team spread its message even further by visiting the ABS-CBN Broadcasting Company.